 Economic Reform

-- Some of her notable economic policies are – the Green Revolution which revolutionized India’s agricultural sector and the nationalization of banks which stabilized the Indian banking system.
+- Some of her notable economic policies are – Green Revolution which revolutionized India’s agricultural sector and the nationalization of banks which stabilized the Indian banking system.

 Nationalisation of Bank